A Quiz respondant this month votes for Sulphur over Lycopodium because she says Lycopodium is a “chronic” remedy and the

 So listen, everybody, always take the case of the acute and only the acute.
 Always remember this:

-American Homeopath dealing with this very topic where she tells the story of her brother in the hospital with pneumonia.
+in the American Homeopath 1995, dealing with this very topic where she tells the story of her brother in the hospital with pneumonia.
 She was distraught with not being able to figure out his constitutional remedy.
-What we know now is that she shouldn’t have been trying to figure out his constitutional remedy if he had pneumonia!
-But she didn’t know that!
-So when her brother said that the worst thing about being sick was people noticing that you can’t cope, she thought that she had a “break-through!”
-“Do you like eggs!”
-Miranda blurted out!
-Yes, it turned out he did!
+In truth, should Miranda have been looking for her brother’s constitutional remedy if he had pneumonia?
+No!
+But when her brother said that the worst part about being sick was people noticing that you can’t cope, she thought she had an epiphany!
+“Do you like eggs?”
+Miranda blurted out, trying to confirm Calc-carb!
+Yes, it turned out he did like eggs!
 “He must be a Calc-carb!” she thought.
-But the famous egg-loving Calc-carb., though helping him sleep that night, did nothing to stop the pneumonia!!!!!
+But the famous egg-loving Calc-carb., though helping him sleep that night, did not stop the pneumonia!!!!!

-Don’t mix up constitutional symptoms with the acute complaint; the acute complaint is everything that has changed since the person became ill or injured.
+Don’t mix up constitutional symptoms with the acute complaint; the acute complaint is everything that has changed since the person became sick or injured.
 It’s all the ways that the patient is different than his usual self!

 Acutes don’t always have a mental/emotional component.
 Don’t reject a remedy that’s a good match because its famous mental symptom, like crying or jealousy, isn’t there.

-But, if there is a clear mental component to the case, the remedy will have to cover that, even if it’s not known so much for the physical complaint that’s presenting—as we saw in the example of Aconite being used for a bee sting.
+But, if there is a clear mental component to the case, the remedy will have to cover that, even if it’s not known so much for the physical complaint that’s presenting along with it—as we saw in the example of Aconite being used for a bee sting.
+Even though Aconite only covered the mentals, it STILL cured the whole case!

-This is the value in having a hierarchy of symptoms because…knowing that you will most likely NOT be able to match every symptom in a case to a remedy, you will at least know that if you can match what’s at the top of the hierarchy, you will be successful.
+This is the value in having a hierarchy of symptoms because…knowing that you will most likely NOT be able to match every symptom in a case, you will at least know that if you can match what’s at the top of the hierarchy, you will be successful.
 The mentals are almost always at the top.